liaofeicoding/d3-playground/jyang1958/2016/04/02/SEO.md

 * Never link to SEO
 * Webpages should be user friendly, not search friendly
 * Be wary of redirects
+* Better Quality=Better Traffic

+### Facts
+* 90% of the world searches are from Google
+* This also means a lot of traffic
+* Google gets 100 B+ searches a month
+* More than 50% of searches come from mobile devices
+* However, only 50% of the searches are considered to be secure
+* Google accounts for almost 40% of internet traffic, sometimes it can go up to 65%

 ### Head Notes
 * Title should be within the head tag